raposay/tulk/README.md

 - `construct_transcript(inStr: str, participants: list[str], regexPattern=DEFAULT_PATTERN) -> Transcript`: takes a string inStr that represents an unorganized transcript, a list of strings participants that represents the names of the participants in the transcript, and a regex pattern regexPattern that defines how to parse the words and punctuation in the transcript.
 It returns a Transcript object that contains Line objects with speaker names assigned based on interactive user input.

+## Project Design Goals
+- Maintain static typing
+  - Static typing notation has no effect on how the program runs.
+  - Verify correct typing with pyright before shipping new releases.
+  - Verbosity should help readability.

+## TODO
+- Unicode support
+- Auto sentence speaker evaluation(?)

 ## License Acknowledgement

 Tulk is licensed under the MIT License.
 See the LICENSE file for more details.